lookit/ember-lookit-frameplayer/app/components/exp-lookit-video/doc.rst

     :loop: [Boolean]
         whether the video should loop, even after any ``requireTestVideoCount`` is satisfied.

+    :controls: [Boolean | ``false``]
+        whether to display controls allowing the user to seek, pause/resume, and adjust volume.

 audio [Object | ``{}``]
     Object describing the audio to play along with video, if any.
 Can have properties: